sopracreau/AndroidImageResizer/README.md

 brew install imagemagick
 ```

+## How to Use

 Run this script in a directory with some images.
+If the image name contains launcher, script creates mipmap directories.

+### Run with questions
 ```
 node AndroidImageResizer.js
 ```